Raspberry Cream Cheese Frosting

 Generally speaking, raspberry frosting will be thicker and fluffier than raspberry icing.

-In this recipe we make raspberry frosting with jam, cream cheese, butter, vanilla and powdered sugar to make a deliciously whipped and fluffy frosting that is easy to spread on cakes and cupcakes.
+In my recipe, I make raspberry frosting with jam, cream cheese, butter, vanilla and powdered sugar to make a deliciously whipped and fluffy frosting that is easy to spread on cakes and cupcakes.

 Icing, on the other hand, is made with powdered sugar and a liquid like lemon juice, milk, or water.
 Raspberry icing will be thinner and shinier than raspberry frosting.